 It took all of her willpower to stay and power through her essential tasks, before she took her best horse, a sable mare named Ellie, and rode into town to find out what was going on.

 “Someone set fire to the rail yard.
-The Union buildings,” she was told by Gustavo, the aging proprietor of Cheyenne General Stores, who looked as old as Methuselah but also knew everything there was to know about the goings on in town.
+The union buildings,” she was told by Gustavo, the aging proprietor of Cheyenne General Stores.
+He looked as old as Methuselah but also knew everything there was to know about the goings on in town.

 “The rail yard!”
 Anna gasped.